dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

 Required arguments for tc_gen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. The **-genesis path** argument is the path to one or more ATCF or fort.66 (see documentation listed below) files generated by the Geophysical Fluid Dynamics Laboratory (GFDL) Vortex Tracker when run in tcgen mode or an ASCII file list or a top-level directory containing them.
-The **-genesis** option must be used at least once.
+1. The **-genesis source** argument is the path to one or more ATCF or fort.66 (see documentation listed below) files generated by the Geophysical Fluid Dynamics Laboratory (GFDL) Vortex Tracker when run in tcgen mode or an ASCII file list or a top-level directory containing them.
 The required file format is described in the "Output formats" section of the `GFDL Vortex Tracker users guide. <https://dtcenter.org/sites/default/files/community-code/gfdl/standalone_tracker_UG_v3.9a.pdf>`_

+2. The **-edeck source** argument is the path to one or more ATCF edeck files, an ASCII file list containing them, or a top-level directory with files matching the regular expression ".dat".
+The probability of genesis are read from each edeck input file and verified against at the **-track** data.
+The **-genesis** or **-edeck** option must be used at least once.

-2. The **-track path** argument is one or more ATCF reference track files or an ASCII file list or top-level directory containing them, with files ending in ".dat".
+3. The **-track source** argument is one or more ATCF reference track files or an ASCII file list or top-level directory containing them, with files ending in ".dat".
 This tool processes either Best track data from bdeck files, or operational track data (e.g. CARQ) from adeck files, or both.
 Providing both bdeck and adeck files will result in a richer dataset to match with the **-genesis** files.
 Both adeck and bdeck data should be provided using the **-track** option.
 The **-track** option must be used at least once.

-3. The **-config** file argument indicates the name of the configuration file to be used.
+4. The **-config** file argument indicates the name of the configuration file to be used.
 The contents of the configuration file are discussed below.

 Optional arguments for tc_gen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-4. The **-out base** argument indicates the path of the output file base.
+5. The **-out base** argument indicates the path of the output file base.
 This argument overrides the default output file base (./tc_gen)

-5. The **-log file** option directs output and errors to the specified log file.
+6. The **-log file** option directs output and errors to the specified log file.
 All messages will be written to that file as well as standard out and error.
 Thus, users can save the messages without having to redirect the output on the command line.
 The default behavior is no log file.

-6. The **-v level** option indicates the desired level of verbosity.
+7. The **-v level** option indicates the desired level of verbosity.
 The contents of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.

+Scoring Logic
+^^^^^^^^^^^^^

 The TC-Gen tool implements the following logic:

-* Parse the forecast genesis data and identify forecast genesis events separately for each model present.

 * Parse the Best and operational track data, and identify Best track genesis events.
 Note that Best tracks with a cyclone number greater than 50 are automatically discarded from the analysis.
 Large cyclone numbers are used for pre-season testing or to track invests prior to a storm actually forming.
 Running this tool at verbosity level 6 (-v 6) prints details about which tracks are discarded.

+* For **-track** inputs:

+ * Parse the forecast genesis data and identify forecast genesis events separately for each model present.

  * Loop over the filters defined in the configuration file and apply the following logic for each.

   * For each Best track genesis event meeting the filter critera, determine the initialization and lead times for which the model had an opportunity to forecast that genesis event.
 Store an unmatched genesis pair for each case.

   * For each forecast genesis event, search for a matching Best track.
 A configurable boolean option controls whether all Best track points are considered for a match or only the single Best track genesis point.
 A match occurs if the Best track point valid time is within a configurable window around the forecast genesis time and the Best track point location is within a configurable radius of the forecast genesis location.
 If a Best track match is found, store the storm ID.

- * In no Best track match is found, apply the same logic to search the operational track points with lead time of 0 hours.
+  * If no Best track match is found, apply the same logic to search the operational track points with lead time of 0 hours.
 If an operational match is found, store the storm ID.

   * If a matching storm ID is found, match the forecast genesis event to the Best track genesis event for that storm ID.

   * If no matching storm ID is found, store an unmatched pair for the genesis forecast.

- * Loop through the genesis pairs and populate contingency tables using two methods, the developement (dev) and operational (ops) methods.
+  * Loop through the genesis pairs and populate contingency tables using two methods, the development (dev) and operational (ops) methods.
 For each pair, if the forecast genesis event is unmatched, score it as a dev and ops FALSE ALARM.
 If the Best track genesis event is unmatched, score it as a dev and ops MISS.
 Score each matched genesis pair as follows:

    * If the forecast initialization time is at or after the Best track genesis event, DISCARD this case and exclude it from the statistics.

    * Compute the difference between the forecast and Best track genesis events in time and space.
 If they are both within the configurable tolerance, score it as a dev HIT.
 If not, score it as a dev FALSE ALARM.

    * Compute the difference between the Best track genesis time and model initialization time.
 If it is within the configurable tolerance, score it as an ops HIT.
 If not, score it as an ops FALSE ALARM.

   * Do not count any CORRECT NEGATIVES.

  * Report the contingency table hits, misses, and false alarms separately for each forecast model and configuration file filter.
 The development (dev) scoring method is indicated in the output as *GENESIS_DEV* while the operational (ops) scoring method is indicated as *GENESIS_OPS*.

+* For **-edeck** inputs:

+ * Parse the ATCF edeck files.
+Ignore any lines not containing "GN" and "genFcst", which indicate a genesis probability forecast.
+Also, ignore any lines which do not contain a predicted genesis location (latitude and longitude) or genesis time.

+ * Loop over the filters defined in the configuration file and apply the following logic for each.

+  * Subset the genesis probability forecasts based on the current filter criteria.
+Typically, genesis probability forecast are provided for multiple lead times.
+Create separate Nx2 probabilistic contingency tables for each unique combination of predicted lead time and model name.

+  * For each genesis probability forecast, search for a matching Best track.
+A configurable boolean option controls whether all Best track points are considered for a match or only the single Best track genesis point.
+A match occurs if the Best track point valid time is within a configurable window around the forecast genesis time and the Best track point location is within a configurable radius of the forecast genesis location.
+If a Best track match is found, store the storm ID.

+  * If no Best track match is found, apply the same logic to search the operational track points with lead time of 0 hours.
+If an operational match is found, store the storm ID.

+  * If no matching storm ID is found, add the unmatched forecast to the observation-no column of the Nx2 probabilistic contingency table.

+  * If a matching storm ID is found, check whether that storm's genesis occurred within the predicted time window: between the forecast initialization time and the predicted lead time.
+If so, add the matched forecast to the observation-yes column.
+If not, add it to observation-no column.

+ * Report the Nx2 probabilistic contingency table counts and statistics for each forecast model, lead time, and configuration file filter.
+These counts and statistics are identified in the output files as *PROB_GENESIS*.

 tc_gen configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~